Jefnilham/file-sorter/README.md

 # how i use it
 I set the path to only on my downloads folder and convert the script to an executable that will run periodically.
+- Tip to convert py to exe on windows cmd: 'pyinstaller --onefile --noconsole myfile.py'